chbtt/adventofcode-2020/day06/README.md

 For each group, count the number of questions to which _everyone_ answered "yes". _What is the sum of those counts?_

 Your puzzle answer was `3323`.

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](https://adventofcode.com/2020) and try another puzzle.

-If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2020/day/6/input).

-You can also this puzzle.